jonaheinke/recipe_manager/README.md

 ## Goals

-- creating a simple, local recipe book directed at domestic use
+- creating a simple, local recipe book 📙 directed at domestic use
-- simple import from other recipe websites
+- simple import from other recipe websites ⤵
 - light on data traffic (when using mobile data)
-- no annoying trackers and ads
+- no annoying trackers, ads and life-changing background stories ❌🗨
-- simple HTML, CSS and JS without unnecessary code or wrapper elements
+- simple HTML, CSS and JS without unnecessary code or wrapper elements 🧾
-- can be hosted locally or on a cheap/free server
+- can be hosted locally or on a cheap/free server 🖥

 ## Navigating the repo